After someone dies

 Tell Us Once

-Tell Us Once is a service available in some local authorities in England, Scotland, and Wales.
+Tell Us Once is a service available in some local authorities in England, Scotland and Wales.
 It allows you to report a death to most government organisations at the same time.
-The local registrar will tell you if the Tell Us Once service is available in your area and how to use it.
+The local registrar will tell you if the service is available in your area and how to use it.
 They will give you a unique reference number to access the service.

 Wills and probate

-A will is a legal document that gives instructions from the person who died about who they wanted to leave their money and belongings to.
+A will is a legal document.
+It gives instructions from the person who died about who they wanted to leave their money and belongings to.

 When someone dies, what they leave is called their estate.
-This is worked out from any money or possessions the person owned and any debts they may have had when they died.
+The estate is the total of any money or possessions the person owned, minus any debts they had when they died.
 Probate is the process of proving what someone owned and owed when they died.
 In Scotland, probate is called confirmation.

-It usually takes several weeks.
-Probate or confirmation may not be needed in some situations, for example if the person who died owned everything jointly with their spouse.
+It usually takes several weeks or months.
+Probate or confirmation may not be needed in some situations – for example, if the person who died owned everything jointly with their spouse.

-If you have questions about probate, it might be helpful to discuss these with a solicitor or your local Citizens Advice:
+If you have questions about probate, it might help to discuss these with a solicitor or your local Citizens Advice.

-It is important that the executors of the will understand what they have to do and tell close family or friends what is happening.
+It is important that the executors of the will understand what they have to do, and tell close family or friends what is happening.
 If you are likely to be left something in the will, you are called a beneficiary.
-It is also important to note that probate can take a long time.
+It is important for beneficiaries to remember that probate can take a long time.

 If your relative or friend has not left detailed instructions in their will, you may have to decide what to do with their property.
-There may be pieces of jewellery, furniture, pictures, or personal items.
+This may include pieces of jewellery, furniture or personal items.
 Deciding what to keep and what to pass on can be very upsetting.

 Try to do it at a time that feels right for you.
 Think about whether you would prefer to sort through their personal things alone or have help from others.
-Do not feel you have to make all the decisions yourself if other people offer to help.
+If other people offer to help, do not feel you have to make all the decisions yourself.

 Financial help

-If your husband, wife, or civil partner has died, you may be entitled to a Bereavement Payment or Bereavement Allowance.
+If your spouse or civil partner has died, you may be entitled to a Bereavement Payment or Bereavement Allowance.
 You may also be entitled to extra pension payments from their pension or National Insurance contributions.
+To find out more:

-Your relative or friend may have online accounts such as email, online banking, Facebook, Twitter, or other social media.
-You may not be sure what you want to do with these accounts.
+Your relative or friend may have online accounts such as email, online banking, Facebook, or other social media.
+You may not be sure what to do with these accounts.

-You can find information online about closing or deactivating accounts or making memorialised accounts on social media websites.
+You can find information online about closing or deactivating accounts or making memorialised accounts on social media.
+The Digital Legacy Association has more information.

 Date reviewed